dataquine/dataquine/README.md

 2. Connecting people with information.
 3. People keep telling me I'm *"patient"* and *"good at explaining technical things to non-technical people"*.
 4. Automating repetitive tasks.
 Let the machines do those, let the humans do the intelligence bit.
-5. Solving problems and putting solutions in place to help prevent difficulties happening in the future.
+5. Solving problems and putting solutions in place to help prevent difficulties in the future.

 ## In case you were wondering